Rocket.Net vs WP Engine Hosting Comparison In 2025

 Security suite for the Rocket.Net CDN

-Rocket.net also utilizes Cloudflare Enterprise to extend security features such as SQL-XSS prevention, malicious files, directory traversal, unauthorized access, anti-spam, etc. (FlyingCDN, for example, uses Cloudflare Enterprise).
+Rocket.net utilizes Cloudflare Enterprise to extend security features such as SQL-XSS prevention, malicious files, directory traversal, unauthorized access, anti-spam, etc. (FlyingCDN, for example, uses Cloudflare Enterprise).

 Pros: